badgerblockchain/Talks/Truffle/Introduction/README.md

 /usr/bin/node
 /usr/bin/npm
 ```
+**The install location of node packages may be different on your platform.
+IE for OSX, node installs to `/usr/local/bin/`, not `/usr/bin/`.**
 After you've installed node and npm, all you need to run is:
 ```
 sudo npm install -g truffle